 uppose you received an invitation from Buckingham Palace inviting you to come and have a private meeting with the Queen of England.
 Would you pass up that opportunity?
 Of course not.
 Well, seeing that you are God’s child, you’ve been giving the honor of having a private meeting with the King of the universe every single day!
 If we desire to abide in a life receiving relationship with Jesus, keeping this appointment is essential (John 15:1-8).
 Still, as perplexing as this may be, most of us don’t avail ourselves of this privilege.
 Why is that?
 The following quote by Karen Conlee sheds some light on this subject.
 She said, “Why do I sin? —I don’t love God.
 Why don’t I love God? —I don’t know God.
 Why don’t I know God? —I don’t spend time with Him.
 Why don’t I spend time with God? —I don’t see the need.
 Why don’t I see the need? —Pride!”
 (Downline Women’s Discipling Summit at Highpoint Church in Memphis, Tennessee on March 1, 2014.)
 Thought provoking and convicting, isn’t it?

 The sin of pride is certainly one reason we don’t spend time alone with Jesus.
 However, there is another hindrance to having a meaningful quiet time.
 Since a large majority of new believers have never been discipled, they don’t even know what a quiet time looks like.
-When it comes to building an intimate relationship with God, the discipline of quiet time is fundamental.
+When it comes to building an intimate relationship with God, the discipline of a quiet time is fundamental.
 Without it, we tend to drift towards empty religious rituals instead of the vibrant love relationship that He desires to have with us (Mark 7:6-8).
 Therefore, we are going to learn some helpful tips to guide us as we seek to develop the holy habit of quiet time.
 That’s what this lesson is all about.

 Seek His Face…Not Just His Hand